mmgen/MMGenLive/README.md

 MMGenLive gives you, out of the box:

 * A completely installed, upgradeable and configurable Ubuntu Linux system
+* The MMGen wallet system and documentation, also upgradeable
+* The latest Bitcoin Core
+* Automated scripts that make setting up and running your node easy
 * Full disk encryption (entire filesystem is read/write)
-* The MMGen wallet system and documentation
-* The latest Bitcoin Core and automated scripts that will have your full node up and running in a matter of minutes
+* Full Tor support for both running the node and upgrading the system

-MMGenLive can be used both as an offline signing wallet and as an online tracking/transacting wallet with a full or pruned blockchain.
+MMGenLive can be used as both an **offline signing wallet** and an **online tracking/transacting wallet** with a full or pruned blockchain.

 ### There are two ways to install and run MMGenLive: